Spacerocket007/Steam-Auto-Shutdown/README.md

 Unlike any other program, this one looks for downloading files instead of internet connection.
 This way if your connection fails, your computer won't shutdown.
 Works both on Windows 10 (and propably on Linux).

+How to insall:

+Requirements: Python 3.0 or newer

+Download file and open it with Python.

 How to use: